Chart Color Schemes

 The level of residential development activity in Torres Strait Islands is very low in comparison to the average area assessed nationally by AreaSearch

-Torres Strait Islands experiences very limited development activity, averaging one approval per year between 2016 and 2020.
-This resulted in minimal dwelling construction over the five-year period.
+Torres Strait Islands experiences very limited development activity, averaging 1 approval per year (minimal dwellings over the five-year period).
 Such low development levels are characteristic of rural areas where housing needs are modest and construction activity is naturally limited by local demand and infrastructure capacity.
+Note: given the small number of approvals, individual development projects can significantly impact annual growth and relativity statistics.

-It should be noted that due to the small number of approvals, individual development projects can significantly impact annual growth and relativity statistics.
-Torres Strait Islands shows significantly less construction activity than the rest of Queensland.
+Torres Strait Islands shows significantly less construction activity than the Rest of Qld.
 This activity level is similarly below national patterns.

 Frequently Asked Questions - Development